folio-org/folio-install/runbooks/single-server/README.md

 ```

 ### Sidebar: Okapi releases

+This section goes beyond the quarterly release.
+Be careful.

 If you would like to work with the latest Okapi release, remove the hold command above and change the install command above to: